Wilfred Roussel

 Wilfred Roussel is a Canadian politician, who was elected to the Legislative Assembly of New Brunswick in the 2014 provincial election.
 He represented the electoral district of Shippagan-Lamèque-Miscou as a member of the Liberal Party from 2014 to 2018.

+He was the Green Party candidate for Shippagan-Les-Îles in the 2024 New Brunswick general election, but was defeated by Liberal candidate Eric Mallet.